Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 gen3 workon ardac ardac-test
 ```

-  Note: The third argument of the above command (ardac) refers to the profile in the AWS config file that was created during the admin VM setup.
+>[!Note]
+>The third argument of the above command (ardac) refers to the profile in the AWS config file that was created during the admin VM setup.
 The fourth argument (ardac-test) would be the name of the commons you want to use; only lowercase letters and hyphens are permitted.
 Making the commmons-name unique is recommended.

 2. Go to the terraform workspace folder
 ```bash